IOT

 What is a Digital Twin?

-Evolution of Digital Twin Technology
+How Digital Twin Technology Evolved?

 Benefits of Digital Twin Technology